UT Health Science Center: COHP112 Progress, Promotion and Academic Appeal Policy – Academic Council | |

 Appeal Process

-Students may appeal academic actions of the college (e.g., academic dismissal, pending academic dismissal) to the college ad hoc appeals committee.
+Students may appealacademicactions of the college (e.g., academic dismissal, pending academic dismissal) to the college ad hoc appeals committee.
 This appeal must concentrate on perceived biases/flaws in the process that preceded the academic dismissal instead of the grades received.
-The student must appeal to the Assistant/Associate Dean for Student Affairs within two (2) business days after receiving the secure encrypted dismissal email via UT Vault.
+The student must appeal to the Executive Associate Dean for Academic, Faculty and Student Affairs within two (2) business days after receiving the secure encrypted dismissal email via UT Vault.
 The student may seek permission from the Dean or designee to attend classes while the appeal process within the College of Health Professions is still pending.
+However, the College of Health Professions may preclude participation in courses involving clinical training (e.g., clerkships, community or clinic internships and rotations).

 The student will meet with the College ad hoc appeals committee and may bring any person(s), excluding legal counsel, whom the student believes can contribute to the presentation.
-The ad hoc appeals committee is chaired by the Assistant/Associate Dean for Student Affairs who also appoints the committee composed of faculty from the College.
+The ad hoc appeals committee is chaired by the Executive Associate Dean for Academic, Faculty, and Student Affairs who also appoints the committee composed of faculty from the College.
 When applicable, the ad hoc appeals committee shall meet with the involved faculty member(s).
 After hearing all persons who appear on behalf of the student AND in support of the action taken by the progress and promotion committee, the committee sends a recommendation for resolution of the appeal along with supporting documentation to the Dean.

 The Dean or designee will notify the student in writing of the final decision made regarding the appeal.
 If the student’s academic appeal is denied or academic dismissal is the final outcome, the Dean or designee will provide written notice to the student that he/she is academically dismissed and withdrawn from the institution and is no longer permitted to attend classes, even during subsequent appeals to the Chancellor.
 The Dean or designee will notify the Registrar, who will process the academic action and withdraw the student.
 In such instances, the effective date of the student’s withdrawal for reporting purposes is the last date of attendance.
 Once a student has been academically dismissed (withdrawn), he/she is no longer eligible to receive any type of federal, state, or institutional aid.
 This includes all grants, loans, work-study, and scholarships originating from UTHSC.
 As required by the U.S. Department of Education, the Financial Aid Office will apply the return of Title IV refund policy.
-And consistent with UTHSC policy, the Bursar will apply the UTHSC refund policy.
+Consistent with UTHSC policy, the Bursar will apply the UTHSC refund policy.

 The decision of the Dean of the college is final.
 However, the student may appeal to the Chancellor for readmission and to re-enroll in classes.
-Students wishing to petition for readmission must send a letter of appeal to the Office of the Chancellor within two (2) business days after receipt of the secure and encrypted academic dismissal notice from the Dean or designee.
-This appeal must focus on perceived flaws/biases in the process leading up to academic dismissal rather than on the grades awarded.
+Students wishing to petition for readmission must send a letter of appeal to the Office of the Chancellor within two (2) business days afterreceipt of the secure and encrypted academic dismissal notice from the Dean or designee.
+This appeal must focus on perceived flaws/biases in the process leading up to academicdismissal rather than on the grades awarded.
 The student may not attend class during the appeal request to the Chancellor.
 If the Chancellor requests additional information for consideration, the student has five (5) additional business days to provide the requested information for consideration.
 The Chancellor or designee will provide a notice of the final outcome to the student.

 APPROVAL HISTORY